emcocode/Electricity-price-checker/README.md

-# Web scraper for checking the price of electricity
+# Web scraper for checking the price of electricity in Sweden

 Firstly, make sure you have Git and npm properly installed.
 Start by cloning this repo.

-Once the repository is cloned, locate Git Bash (or similar) into the cloned folder.
-Enter "npm install" to install the npm package manager.
-This will also install the dependencies 'jsdom' and 'fetch-cookie'.
+- Run "npm install"

-When the installation is complete, please enter the according to the following template into Git Bash (or similar):
+When the installation is complete, please enter the according to the following template for zones 1-4 into Git Bash (or similar):

-- Run "npm start"
+- Run "npm start 4" // for zone SE4